jdasfd/withncbi_note/note/electron_transfer_HGT.md

 # using Rubredoxin.hmm to search in each strains
 E_VALUE=1e-20
-for domain in Rubr; do
+for domain in Rubr PTHR47627; do
     >&2 echo "==> domain [${domain}]"

     if [ -e Rubr/${domain}.replace.tsv ]; then